-- b.
+- a.
+The action effects and / or the required plastic rotations of all structural members of the building, under the design earthquake and other combinations of actions, are derived by appropriate analytical methods as particularly prescribed in Chapter 5 of this Standard. - b.
 The selection of the appropriate method of analysis shall be based on the importance of the building and its potential damage or deterioration, as well as on the available data as regard to the sections and strength of its structural members. - c.
-Where appropriate, augmentative partial factors γ{Sd} will be applied to account for the additional uncertainties related to the numerical analysis models. - 2.4.3.2 Consideration of masonry infill walls
+Where appropriate, augmentative partial factors $\gamma{Sd}$ will be applied to account for the additional uncertainties related to the numerical analysis models.

+2.4.3.2 Consideration of masonry infill walls